matrix-org/matrix.org/implementation-guides/client/src/e2e.md

   established when the one-time keys are exhausted, but the security is reduced slightly.

+The Ed25519 fingerprint key and the Curve25519 identity key are sometimes collectively referred to as "device keys", since they identify a device.

 #### Megolm keys

 Each Megolm session also has a set of keys: